OEPF Editions About Works Completed Editors Other Digital OE Editions Support Digital Mappa

 • DOI: 10.21231/t6a2-jt11

 • The premise of the Old English Poetry in Facsimile project is simple: produce a comprehensive collection of open-access digital facsimile editions that present digital manuscript images, transcriptions and translations of Old English poetry all in one place, to better allow people to study and explore these works.
-To do so, the project takes advantage of the new Digital Mappa 2.0 platform, which allows editors to make links and annotations across individual moments on related images and texts, and users to open and view multiple items side by side.
+To do so, the project takes advantage of the new Digital Mappa 3.0 platform, which allows editors to make links and annotations across individual moments on related images and texts, and users to open and view multiple items side by side.

 So far, over 310 editions of Old English verse have been published, including examples of every genre: psalms, riddles, inscribed objects, charms, heroic verse, prayers, Boethian meters, wisdom poetry, marginal micro-texts, chronicle poems, homiletic verse, dialogues, and others.
-Though this project will take several more years to bring to completion (there are an estimated 31,000 lines total in the poetic corpus), new works will be added regularly, and currently, in conjunction with Kevin Kiernan’s Electronic Beowulf, 4th Edition and Dan O'Donnell's "Cædmon's Hymn", the OEPF now accounts for 86% of the corpus edited to digital facsimile.
+Though this project will take several more years to bring to completion (there are an estimated 31,000 lines total in the poetic corpus), new works will be added regularly, and currently, in conjunction with Kevin Kiernan’s Electronic Beowulf, 4th Edition and Dan O'Donnell's "Cædmon's Hymn", the OEPF now accounts for over 87% of the corpus edited to digital facsimile.
 To see what’s currently available, check out the Works Completed page, or consult the index inside the project page.

 • As a digital project, these editions are also "living," and will be ongoing, updated and revised over time.
 If you notice any errors or infelicities, or have other scholarship to note or suggest, please feel free to contact the directing editor, Martin Foys: foys@wisc.edu.